Four Israeli soldiers released by Hamas as part of ceasefire deal

 Representatives of the Red Cross and a Hamas fighter were seen signing documents ahead of the release.

-Hamas identified the four female Israeli soldiers as Karina Riev, Daniella Gilboa, Naama Levy and Liri Albag.
+Hamas identified the four female Israeli soldiers as Karina Ariev, Daniella Gilboa, Naama Levy and Liri Albag.
 The four captives, who were in Israeli military uniforms, waved to the crowd as they were released.

 Ibrahim Al Khaliji, reporting for Al Jazeera from Palestine Square, described the release as a “historic moment”.

-Later on Saturday, Israeli army confirmed it received the released soldiers from the Red Cross, adding that they will undergo a medical assessment.
+Later on Saturday, the Israeli army confirmed it received the released soldiers from the Red Cross, adding that they will undergo a medical assessment.

 “The four returning hostages are currently being accompanied by IDF [Israeli army] special forces and ISA [security agency] forces on their return to Israeli territory, where they will undergo an initial medical assessment,” the army said in a statement.